 Size of a shot glass by country

-Especially if you have to decide between self-driving or taking a taxi, it is crucial to keep track of how much alcohol you had over a certain period.
+Especially if you have to decide between driving yourself or taking a taxi, it is crucial to keep track of how much alcohol you had over a certain period.

-Generally, knowing your limit and how much alcohol you drink is something you should be aware of.
+Generally, knowing your limit and how much alcohol you drink is something you should be aware of, also, when not driving.
 So it is a good idea to measure and count your shots.